NOAA-PSL/ufs_apps/parm/staging/README.md

 - [Latency to the closest AWS region](https://docs.aws.amazon.com/whitepapers/latest/best-practices-deploying-amazon-workspaces/how-to-check-latency-to-the-closest-aws-region.html)
 - [Global latency monitoring for all AWS regions](https://www.cloudping.co/grid/latency/timeframe/1D)

+The relevant attributes are the respective AWS regions.
+Performance can be optimized by choosing the AWS region nearest to the request location with the lowest latency.

 ## Building a Fetching Application Configuration

 The following YAML snippet provides an example architecture for the